-The committee members can be an advisor for people and can provide advice on the steps necessary to have the matter further investigated by ACM.
+The role of SIGGRAPH CARES is to serve as a resource comprising of well-known and respected people in the graphics community who are approachable and willing to listen to and help people who experience discrimination and harassment at our events; the committee members can be a sounding board for these people and can provide advice on the steps necessary to have the matter further investigated by ACM.
 It is important to understand that for the matter to be reported, the person experiencing the incident must still themselves send the complaint to ACM where it will be handled according to ACM’s policy.
-The ACM SIGGRAPH CARES committee doesn't serve as an intermediary in the official process and it cannot be involved in any aspect of the handling of the complaint by ACM.
+The CARES committee cannot serve as an intermediary in that official process and it cannot be involved in any aspect of the handling of the complaint by ACM.

-The motivation in providing a ACM SIGGRAPH CARES standing committee is:
+The motivation in providing a standing CARES committee is:

-- Unlike conference chairs, the members of the ACM SIGGRAPH CARES committee will be chosen largely for their commitment and record on the targeted issues,
+- unlike conference chairs, the members of the CARES committee will be chosen largely for their commitment and record on the targeted issues

-- Longer membership terms and an established committee enable building experience and a record that inspires more trust for those considering coming forward about an incident,
+- longer membership terms and an (eventually) established committee enable building experience and a record that inspires more trust for those considering coming forward about an incident

-- Committee members are expected to be physically present at our main events and work with event leaders to publicize their role, and
+- committee members are expected to be physically present at our main events and work with event leaders to publicize their role